lobneroO/PersonalRunningOrderTool/README.md

 Furthermore, a list of stages will appear that you can individually select or deselect.
 Only selected stages will be printed to your running order files.
 This way, if you won't need a stage, you can deselect it and get more space for all other stages.

 ![image](https://github.com/lobneroO/PersonalRunningOrderTool/assets/17877050/d5f1d27f-7674-412c-a558-82378de3a5f0)

 "Create Complete Running Order" will open a file browser for your output .pdf file.
 You can choose any destination and name you want, as long as you have writing rights in the chosen directory.
 Once a path was chosen, it will start to render the timetable and write it out.
 At the moment, there will be no success message (nor failure, for that matter).
 You can simply check the directory you have chosen for saving.
 Per default, the directory of the program is selected, so if you are unsure where to look, start here.
+Note that the stage selection in the main window will affect the complete running order (and personal running order) output, whereas the band selection does not.

 "Create Personal Running Order" will open the Band selection for Personal Running Order window.